 I received a letter telling me I owe gross receipts tax for prior years.
 What's this all about?

-This can simply be because the business did not do its homework.
+The business did not do its homework.
 If it had, it would have discovered the requirements for business's doing business in New Mexico to report their gross receipts and pay gross receipts tax.

-A more understandable reason is that the business in located outside of New Mexico and has customers in New Mexico.
+The business in located outside of New Mexico and has customers in New Mexico.

-Or the business is operated by individuals who moved to New Mexico and are not familiar with the GRT.
+The business is operated by individuals who moved to New Mexico and are not familiar with the GRT.

 Along with the audit letter there will be an offer for you to participate in a Managed Audit and avoid penalties and interest.